3 Steps to Avoid Workplace Injuries, Fines, and Rework

 In Acadia, you can share any document with a single employee, a team, or your entire workforce.
 You can also require them to acknowledge that they’ve read it.
 Acadia records the date and time they read the document and indicates this to the employee after their acknowledgement.

 In the email alert requesting that the employee review the policy, note that the requirement isn’t just for them.
 Describe how they’ll benefit from following the procedure and be clear about your expectation for reviewing the document.

 When the employee clicks on the document for review, they see a prompt at the top of the document.
-It gives them a deadline for acknowledging the document, so it’s clear that this an important request.
+It gives them a deadline for acknowledging the document, so it’s clear that this is an important request.

 After reviewing the document, the employee checks a box and clicks a button acknowledging that they’ve read it.

 Upon clicking the Acknowledge button, the page quickly reloads, and a verification is shown at the top of the page.
-This reinforces that a record has been captured, and the employee is now responsible for the following the policy.
+This reinforces that a record has been captured, and the employee is now responsible for following the policy.